mmcmd/Get-RandomPassword/README.md

 # The -Long switch was specified, therefore it uses words that are 9 characters long or higher
 # The -DoNotCopyToClipboard was specified, therefore it wasn't copied to the clipboard
 # The -NoCapitalization switch was specified, therefore no capitalization was added
-Get-RandomPassword.ps1 -Language French -Long -DoNotCopyToClipboard -NoCapitalization
+PS > Get-RandomPassword.ps1 -Language French -Long -DoNotCopyToClipboard -NoCapitalization
 recommande-prochains-publicités
 remplacés-d'exportation-extérieur
 résolument-président-réductions